Navi-nk/EJavaCAProjects/Ecommerce_app/README.md

 * Sarita Sethy

->Note:- The applications are best viewed in latest version of Google Chrome and Mozilla Firefox.
+>Note:- Both the applications are best viewed in latest version of Google Chrome and Mozilla Firefox.